 Floor Truss Applications

-Trusses are an integral part of bridge construction due to their efficient load and weight distribution capabilities.
+Additionally, trusses are an integral part of bridge construction due to their efficient load distribution capabilities.
 They effectively resist shear forces and buckling.

 Difference in Load Bearing Action: I-Joist vs Truss

 Floor joists can deform significantly over long periods under heavy loading.

 In contrast, trusses do not undergo major deformation even when subjected to heavy loading.

 Floor trusses also have a self-support system, whereas I-joists require intermediate supports like beams, posts, or columns for load transfer.